Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 ### 8.1 The Black Box Problem

 Doctors need to understand WHY a model made a prediction.
-"The model says you're at risk" isn't acceptable—they need to explain it to patients.
+"The model says you're at risk" isn't acceptablethey need to explain it to patients.

 ### 8.2 SHAP Explanations